This article may contain links from our affiliate partners. Please read how we make money!

 Noise Level (Decibels)

 Every range hood will produce some level of noise, but some specific models are quieter than others.
-Most range hoods produce around 60-70 decibels of noise, and ductless range hoods tend to be louder than ducted types.
+Most hoods produce around 60-70 decibels of noise, and even the best ductless range hood tend to be louder than ducted types.

 As you can see, the Ancona Inserta Chef is the quietest range hood on our list.
 It comes in at an impressively low 38 decibels and is 40-50% lower than most of the other range hoods on the list.